 Free Consultation with Experienced New Jersey Sex Crimes Attorney and Former Prosecutor

 This is not the time to hire a “general practitioner” or consult with a friend who happens to practice law.
 You need a sex crimes attorney who specializes in sexual offenses.
 All criminal lawyers claim they are “experienced” which sounds great but is meaningless unless it is the right legal experience.
-At Clark, Clark and Noonan, LLC, our sex offense lawyers are former prosecutors who served in sex crimes unit where we exclusively handled sex crime cases for years.
+At Clark Criminal Defense Lawyers, our sex offense lawyers are former prosecutors who served in sex crimes unit where we exclusively handled sex crime cases for years.

 Founding partner Charles Clark has been Certified by the Supreme Court of New Jersey as a Criminal Trial Attorney.
 There are over 98,000 licensed lawyers in the State of New Jersey but there are only about 250 that have met the rigorous requirements set up by the New Jersey Supreme Court to become certified criminal trial attorneys.
 More importantly, Mr. Clark has successfully handled hundreds of sex crimes cases.